A drive to finish organic cattle without the need for bought-in feed led Eugene Kirrane to start producing his own high-protein red clover silage.

 "Red clover plays a vital role in this through its nitrogen-fixing abilities and because it allows us to finish our cattle entirely on homegrown feed.
 For us, sustainability is all about being productive while keeping our costs down and avoiding negative impacts on the environment wherever possible,” he concludes.

-If you are considering red clover silage for your farm, then please talk to one of our forage experts.
+If you are considering red clover silage for your farm, talk to our grass and forage experts.